Each division will play by NFHS Rules (National Federation High School) with exceptions as listed below.

 14U+ (60’6”mound – 90’ bases)

 1.04 Balks Balks are enforced in 11U and above age divisions without warning according NFHS Rules.
 In age divisions 10U and below, balks are not enforced strictly unless a persistent violation of the balk rule occurs.
 10U and below, each pitcher is given 1 warning before a balk is called.
 The balk can be a live ball (depending on the situation).
 The intent is not to penalize the offense.

 1.05 The Bat Rule Bats must be made of an approved material, and they must be smooth and round.
-Bats must be certified by the manufacturer to meet a Bat Performance Factor of 1.15 or less.
+Bats must be certified by the manufacturer to meet BPDF 1.15 (Bat Performance Factor of 1.15) or less.
+In 13U bats will be restricted to a -8 ration or higher.
 In 14U bats will be restricted to a -5 ratio or heavier.
-(The weight of the bat in ounces as compared to its length in inches, must be no greater than 5).
-For age divisions 13U and below, there are no bat size restrictions.
+(The weight of the bat in ounces as compared to its length in inches: Ex: 29in 19oz is a -10, 30in 22oz is a -8, and 31in 26 oz is a -5).
+For age divisions 12U and below, there are no bat size restrictions.
 High school divisions must use NFHS (National Federation of State High School Associations) bat limitations for size, weight and performance.

 Penalty – the bat will be removed from the playing field and the manager of the offending team will be removed from the field and will be prohibited from managing for the remainder of the game.
 If the illegal bat is discovered after the end of the play, and the play results in the batter/runner safely reaching first base, the batter/runner will be declared out and all runners must return to the last base legally occupied prior to the play.
 No run may score on this play.
 Any out that results on the play will stand.